25 Amazing Things to Do in Yerevan, Armenia in 2023

 3. Luxury: Golden Palace Hotel

-With its stunning architecture, rich history, delicious food, and friendly locals, Yerevan is a must-visit destination for any traveler.
+With its stunning architecture, rich history, delicious food, and friendly locals, Yerevan, the capital of beautiful Armenia, is a must-visit destination for any traveler.
 In this article, we’ll explore some of the best things to do in Yerevan to help you plan your trip.

 Yerevan has a European feel with lots of streetside cafes and restaurants, with an obvious Soviet influence from Armenia’s time as part of the USSR.
-The city is also perfectly situated for exploring the nearby mountains and monasteries that dot the land.
+The city is also perfectly situated for exploring the nearby mountains and monasteries that dot the land and makes an excellent base for exploring Armenia.

 2. Explore the Cascade Complex